postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 ## Step 1: Set up a collection for mocking

-In this example, we have a Collection `testAPI` with corresponding environment `testAPIEnv`.
-Let's set up a mock service to enable your front-end team to simulate each endpoint in `testAPI` and view the various responses.
+In Postman, [create a new collection](/docs/sending-requests/intro-to-collections/#creating-collections) called `testAPI`.
+Optionally, you can also [create a new environment](/docs/sending-requests/managing-environments/#creating-environments) called `testAPIEnv`.
+For this demonstration, you will set up a mock server to enable your front-end development team to simulate each endpoint in the `testAPI` collection and view the various responses.

-Navigate to every request in the Collection `testAPI` that you would like to include in this simulation, and [save responses](/docs/sending-requests/responses/) with details about the response body, header or status codes that you would like to see returned by that endpoint.
-This example saves two responses with status codes of 200 and 401 for this particular request.
-Once you save the desired responses, the Collection is ready for mocking.

-**Note**: In addition to mocking a collection with a saved response, you can also [mock a request and response using examples](/docs/sending-requests/examples/).
+[Add a new request](/docs/sending-requests/requests/#creating-requests) to the `testAPI` collection.
+In the example below, the collection has one request called `Request 1` that sends a `GET` request to `https://postman-echo.com/get?test=123`.
+Feel free to add more requests if you like.

+Open the first request in the collection and select **Send** to send the request.
+Then, in the response pane, select **Save Response > Save as example**.
+Repeat this process for each request in the collection.
+Your mock server will use these [saved examples](/docs/sending-requests/examples/) to return mock data.

 [![saved responses](https://assets.postman.com/postman-docs/WS-mock-PM-API67.png)](https://assets.postman.com/postman-docs/WS-mock-PM-API67.png)

+> You can [edit an example](/docs/sending-requests/examples/#editing-an-example) to include the specific response body, header, or status code that you want the mocked endpoint to return.
+A request can have multiple examples, in which case the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return.

 ## Step 2: Retrieve the collection ID